rabbitmq/erlang-rpm/README.md

 ## Copyright and License

 Copyright VMware, Inc and its affiliates, 2011-2023.
 All Rights Reserved.
+Copyright Broadcom.
+"Broadcom" may refer to Broadcom, Inc or its affiliates, 2023-2024.
+All Rights Reserved.

-Released under the [Apache Software License 2.0](./Erlang_ASL2_LICENSE.txt), same as Erlang/OTP starting with 18.0.
+Released under the [Apache Software License 2.0](./Erlang_ASL2_LICENSE.txt), same as Erlang/OTP.